 How to Sleep Soundly When Switching Time Zones

-Whether travelling for business or jetting off on holiday, switching time zones often results in difficulties with sleep when you arrive at your destination.
+Whether you’re travelling for business or jetting off on an exciting holiday, switching time zones often results in difficulties with sleep when you arrive at your destination.
 You know you’re in a new time zone, but unfortunately, your body clock can take a while to catch up.
-This jet lag can affect how you function on your holiday or business trip, as it can have a big impact on alertness during the day and sleep quality at night.
-Thankfully, there are ways that you can prepare for and combat the side effects of switching time zone.

-Your body clock works by telling you when it’s time to sleep and be alert based on its circadian rhythm.
-This circadian rhythm works on a 24-hour cycle and is affected by external stimuli.
-Your sleeping pattern is regulated by light and high light levels during the day cause you to be alert.
-Whereas fading light causes the release of melatonin, the sleep hormone.
+Your body clock tells you when it’s time to sleep and be alert based on its circadian rhythm.
+This circadian rhythm functions on a 24-hour cycle and is affected by external stimuli.
+It’s a natural process that forms your sleep schedule.
+This is because your sleeping pattern is regulated by high light levels during the day causing you to be alert.
+Whereas, fading light during the night causes the release of melatonin, the sleep hormone.

-When you cross over time zones there’s a dramatic shift in your exposure to light, so it can take some time for your body clock to adjust to this change.
-How bad this is depends on three things:
+When you cross over time zones there’s a dramatic shift in your exposure to light, so it can take some time for your body clock to adjust.
+How much this affects you will depend on three things:

-How fast you travel – If you travel via road or train, your body has time to adjust to new time zones as you travel.
-This gradual change will help to reduce jet lag.
+How fast you travel – If you travel via road or train, your body has more time to adjust to new time zones.
+The gradual change will help to reduce your jet lag.
 Whereas if you fly to a new time zone the sudden change leaves no time for your circadian rhythm to adjust.

 The direction you travel – Travelling westward is easier than travelling eastward.
 Your body clock can adjust to extra time easier than less time.
 Think how much harder it is to get up extra early in the morning (eastward travel) compared to how easy it is to stay up a few hours extra (westward travel).

-Even though jet lag is pretty inevitable when you cross time zones, there are things you can do to try to help you sleep better, and to overcome jet lag.
-With a bit of preparation and planning, you can ensure you sleep soundly after switching time zones.
-Here are a few ways you can encourage sleep if you cross a time zone or more:
+Even though jet lag is pretty inevitable when you cross time zones, there are things you can do to try to help you sleep better.
+With a bit of preparation and planning, you can ensure you sleep soundly.
+Here are a few ways you can encourage slumber if you cross a time zone or more:

 If you know you’re heading to a new time zone, you can give your circadian rhythm a head start.
-Depending on how many time zones you’re crossing, a few days or weeks before your trip you should gradually change your routine so that it is closer to the new time zone.
-This starts the transition that your body needs to adjust to the new time, so you won’t have to adjust too much (if at all) by the time you arrive.
+Depending on how many time zones you’re crossing, you should gradually change your routine a few days or weeks before your trip so that it is closer to the new time zone.
+This starts the transition that your body needs to adjust to the new time, so you won’t have to adapt too much (if at all) by the time you arrive.

 Even if you arrive at your destination tired, fight the urge to nap.
 Instead, you want to stay awake until a suitable bedtime.
 This helps your body to “reset” into the new time zone.
 If you really must nap, don’t allow yourself to sleep more than a couple of hours, or you won’t be able to sleep later, making it harder to overcome your jet lag.